open-contracting/ocds-kibana-manual-en/docs/C1/Seccion1.md

 The standard was designed with four main groups of user needs:

-* Achieving value for money in government
+* Proper allocation of government spending
-* Strengthening the transparency, accountability and integrity of public procurement
+* Strengthening transparency, check and balances, and integrity of public procurement
-* Enabling the private sector to fairly compete for public contracts
+* Enabling the private sector to fairly compete for public procurement
-* Monitoring the effectiveness of service delivery
+* Thorough Quality assurance

-To find out about who is using OCDS-compliant data around the globe and how they are doing it, have a look at the [OCP website](http://www.open-contracting.org/).
+To find out about who is using OCDS-compliant data around the globe and how they are doing it, visit the [OCP website](http://www.open-contracting.org/).
 Four potential use cases for open contracting data are:

-* Value for money in procurement: helping officials get good value for money during the procurement process, and analyzing whether these goals were achieved afterwards.
+* Expenditure efficiency: helping officials make sure money is not wasted, and goals are met.
 * Detecting fraud and corruption: identifying red flags that might indicate corruption by studying individual procurements or networks based on funding, ownership and interests.
-* Competing for public contracts: allowing private firms to understand the potential pipeline of procurement opportunities by looking at information related to past and current procurements.
+* Biddings: allow private firms to understand the potential pipeline of procurement opportunities by looking at information related to past and current procurements.
-* Monitoring Service Delivery: helping interested actors to leverage traceability in the procurement process for monitoring purposes, linking budgets and donor data to the contracts and results.
+* Monitoring Service Delivery: helping interested actors to track procurement processes for monitoring purposes, linking budgets and donor data to the contracts and results.

 ### The contracting process